 Tour the Pergola Garden

-Just when you thought you had it all, and are moving away from John’s house wowed, another great site draws your attention.
+When you thought you had it all and are moving away from John’s house, another great site draws your attention.
 The Pergola Garden!
 This is an incredible pergola, built-in 1995, and that is all covered with beautiful vines.

 While still here, you can see the statue of Gunnar Wennerberg, the famous Swedish poet.
 Also, although relatively snubbed, the Mask of Chief Little Crow, who served between 1810 and 1863, is visible.